Seattle Vehicle Rollover Lawyers

 - Increased weight: SUVs can weigh up to four tons, much greater than the average automobile in the U.S. Due to their mass, SUVs can cause much more damage in a crash, not just to themselves, but to other smaller automobiles.

 - False sense of security: According to a report by the Opinion Research Corporation, 39% of Americans felt they were “much less vulnerable” when riding in an SUV.
 This false sense of security can encourage negligent or reckless behavior in SUV drivers, leading to a higher risk of an accident.

 After a Rollover

 Victims of rollover accidents often need immediate medical attention.
-Emergency services, surgery, hospitalization, and rehabilitation services are necessary but extremely costly.
-There is financial compensation available for victims of rollover accidents that resulted from someone else's negligence.
-A skilled car accident attorney will work with investigators to determine who should be held liable for the accident.
-Potentially liable parties include:
+Emergency services, surgery, hospitalization, and rehabilitation services may be necessary, but extremely costly.
+If the rollover resulted from someone else's negligence, the victims are eligible for compensation.
+A skilled car accident attorney will work to determine who should be held liable, possibly:

 - The vehicle's driver: Did the driver cause the rollover because he or she was speeding, intoxicated, or distracted?

 - Driver of other vehicle: Did another negligent driver cause the rollover by making an unsafe lane change, by forcing the vehicle off the roadway, or through some other negligent or reckless act?